 New York City highlights: Evening into night

-It was our first time in New York City, and we had chosen to spend our evening in Times Square.
+It was our first and only night, and we had chosen to spend our evening in Times Square, ticking off another of our highlights of New York City.
 It’s a bit overwhelming but truly wonderful.
-We had chosen to stay at the Crowne Plaza hotel overlooking the excitement, so getting there was easy.
+One of the best choices we made was to stay at the Crowne Plaza overlooking the excitement, so getting there was easy.
+Book your stay at the Crowne Plaza Hotel here.

 Had we been visiting New York for a long-term stay, we would have checked out some cheaper options that are right outside of the city, like The Condor Hotel in Brooklyn.